Tinkerforge/doc/en/source/Hardware/Bricklets/NFC.rst

 NDEF Records can be understood by any smart phone that is capable of NFC communication.

-TODO: Add link to examples using Ndef message.
+TODO: Add link to examples using NDEF message.

 .. _nfc_bricklet_test: